Academy ›

 Example: A Reddit post from 3 months ago: "Sold 2,000 slow-feed bowls at 1.8x ROAS before CPMs spiked.
 Moving to next product."

-Step 2: Check AU market traction (low or none)
+Step 2: Check your market traction (low or none)

-- Google Trends AU for the same product keyword
+- Google Trends for the same product keyword

-- Check AliExpress sold count for AU-specific listings
+- Check AliExpress sold count for market-specific listings

-- Search TikTok AU @discover for organic content
+- Search TikTok @discover in your market for organic content

-If AU Trends index is 20-40 (low, growing slightly) and AliExpress AU listings show <100 orders, the product is in the 6-12 month early-adoption window.
+If your market Trends index is 20-40 (low, growing slightly) and AliExpress market-specific listings show <100 orders, the product is in the 6-12 month early-adoption window.
 Perfect timing.

-Step 3: Validate AU demand will exist in 6 months
+Step 3: Validate demand will exist in 6 months

 Cross-reference US market research.
-If the US niche is evergreen (pet supplies, kitchen, wellness), AU demand will follow.
-If it is trending (TikTok viral, celebrity-driven), AU demand may not exist at all.
+If the US niche is evergreen (pet supplies, kitchen, wellness), demand in your market will follow.
+If it is trending (TikTok viral, celebrity-driven), demand in your market may not exist at all.

 Examples of successful arbitrage: